Millions of Americans will be forced into an involuntary polar plunge this week - KESQ

 Wichita, KS will plummet even further, going from a high near 70 Monday down to the mid-20s for a high Tuesday.

 Over the next week more than 70% of Americans in the Lower 48 will experience temperatures below the freezing mark.
-Nearly 15 million will endure temperatures below zero.
+More than 15 million will endure temperatures below zero.

 With such cold temperatures already in place, any moisture moving through will result in snow spreading across a wide region.